Kneckter/DiscordRoleBot/README.md

 # NOTICE
 This bot was forked from SimpleDiscordBot that has been discontinued since Jan 29, 2018.

-# RoleDiscordBot
+# DiscordRoleBot

-RoleDiscordBot uses JavaScript for automated management of temporary roles on a discord server.
+DiscordRoleBot uses JavaScript for automated management of temporary roles on a discord server.
 This bot is a modified version of SimpleDiscordBot for managing roles that are linked to subscribers.

 # REQUIREMENTS: